|THE CENTER FOR INTERPROFESSIONAL |

 Vision, Mission, and Goals

-Dimensions of SLU IP Education and Practice
+Dimensions of SLU Interprofessional Education and Practice

 Reflective of the mission of Saint Louis University the IPE program engages students in dimensions that contribute to the development of health professionals who are prepared to improve the delivery of health care services that will improve health outcomes of patients, families, and communities.

 Interprofessional Practice: A collaborative, interdependent use of shared expertise directed toward a unified delivery of optimal patient care.
 This includes understanding the roles, responsibilities, and scope of practice of various health professions, and skills at collaborative decision making and team-based communication.

 Integrated, Patient-centered Care: The development of attitudes and communication skills that support patient empowerment and inclusion in care planning, while demonstrating sensitivity to autonomy, culture, language, literacy, socioeconomic conditions, and patient comfort.
 Additionally, the integration of evidence-based practice, informatics, self-management support, and care coordination as outlined in a Patient Centered Medical Home.